ddvk/remarkable-hacks/README.md

 a patch can be applied more than once, it's more of a snapshot really, you can go back to a previous version

+# Timezones
+`timedatectl set-timezone "Europe/Paris"`

+The device doesn't have all timezones.
+In order for it to show local time, copy the missing time zone to `/usr/share/zoneinfo/` then execute the above command.

 # NB WARNING
 Always clear the qml cache before switching/running versions manually (the script already does that).
 Failing to do so will result in a crash